 re-establish your credentials or correct any problems the identity

 crime has caused you.

-Find out how to report a scam and where to find support after being
+scammed to find out how to report a scam and where to find

 Identity theft can be devastating, both